chadwcarlson/directus-next/README.md

 # directus-next for Platform.sh

+In reality, this needs to be

+1) split off into its own repository
+2) needs to support a full-service (no external integration) and enterprise (white glove w/ development access via integrations)
+3) tests
+4) control.

+Managing multiple fleets at different "tiers":
+  - no integrated repository
+  - enterprise with integrated repository

 This repo acts as a demo upstream for running Directus on Platform.sh.
 Updates to this repository will be accessible to any other project using it via Source Operations